V. T. Balram

 V. T. Balram (born 21 May 1978) is an Indian politician from Kerala and a member of the Indian National Congress and vice-president of Kerala Pradesh Congress Committee.
 He was a member of the Kerala Legislative Assembly representing Thrithala constituency for two consecutive terms.
 Later he was defeated by M. B. Rajesh of Communist Party of India (Marxist) by a vote margin of 3173.

 Early life and education

 Balram was born to K. Sreenarayanan and V. T. Saraswathy on 21 May 1978, in Othalur near Thrithala in Palakkad district, Kerala.
-He did his schooling from Jawahar Navodaya Vidyalaya, Palakkad and Jawahar Navodaya Vidyalaya, Jhalawar.
+He did his schooling from JNV Palakkad and JNV Jhalawar.